 - 3 cups chopped kale hard stems removed – can also use spinach or fresh green chard

 - garnish with fresh lemon and vegan parmesan

 - Break up the sausage using your hands, then fry the sausage in a deep pan medium-high heat while stirring frequently with a wooden spoon.
 When browned (around 5-6 minutes) remove sausage and place onto a plate.

 - Add your olive to the pot and heat on medium-high for around 20 seconds before adding the onion.
 Cook until soft and translucent (about 5 minutes).
 Add the garlic and cook for 1 minute, until fragrant.

-- OPTIONAL: Add your white wine of choice and let reduce to half (about 2 minutes).
+- OPTIONAL: Add your white wine of choice and let it reduce to half (about 2 minutes).

 - Increase the heat to high, add vegetable stock paste, potatoes, seasoning and herbs and cook for around 5 minutes until potatoes are fully coated.
 Add enough water just to cover the potatoes and bring to a boil.